nicmart/UniversalMatcher/README.md

  - If age is less or equal than 21 returns "girl" or "boy", depending on the gender.
  - If age greather than 21, returns "man" or "woman"
  - If name is "Gabba" returns "Gabba Ehi!", in each case.
- - If she's not Gabba and has 100 years, returns "Centenary!"
+ - If she's not Gabba and has 100 years, returns "WTF, 100 years!"

 ```php
 use UniversalMatcher\FluentFunction;